Skip to content

 Confirmation and approval of information presented in the sustainability website and Integrated Report

-Details of the Sustainability Strategy Committee meetings are reported to the Board of Directors to recieve supervision and advice.
+Details of the Sustainability Strategy Committee meetings are reported to the Board of Directors to receive supervision and advice.

 Monitoring